-Children with special educational needs will work alongside other children in their group, as in other curriculum areas, but differentiation in approach, language and expected outcome will be appropriate to the varying needs in the class.
+Children with special educational needs will work alongside other children in their group, as in other curriculum areas, but adaptations in approach, language and expected outcomes will be appropriate to the varying needs in the class.

-- To optimise inclusion the children's differing needs for learning (including children with special educational needs) will be addressed through differentiated activities wherever possible. - SEND Plans may support children who are identified as having special educational needs.
+- To optimise inclusion the children's differing needs for learning (including children with special educational needs) may be addressed through differentiated activities wherever appropriate. - SEND Plans may support children who are identified as having special educational needs.
 These will specify differentiated learning and assessment.

-Please also refer to separate SEND school policy
+Please also refer to the school's SEND policy